 HART

-I rode the trail from Hart to Montague.
-From US-31 I got on Polk Rd going east and drove for about a mile when I noticed a trail crossing the road and big parking lot on the left (north) side of the road, before Hansen Foods store.
-I parked car there.
-However the trail began somewhere further north, because it does not start in the parking lot, but, besides going south-west, it also goes north-east.
+From US-31 I got on Polk Rd going east and drove for about a mile when I noticed a trail crossing the road and a big parking lot on the left (north) side of the road before you get to the Hansen Foods store.
+I parked my car there.
+However the trail began somewhere further north because it does not start in the parking lot, but, besides going south-west, it also goes north-east.

-So, I took few pictures, turned around and began riding south.
+So, I took a few pictures, turned around, and began riding south.

 The trail is smooth.
 As mentioned previously, it was re-paved in 2016.
 The parking lot at Polk Rd is considered the Hart Trailhead.
-It has a lot of room, restroom and big map of trail routing through Hart.
+It has a lot of room, restrooms, and a big map of trail routing through Hart.

 (The map shows the routing through Hart to John Gurney Park, where you can camp.)

-AS you leave Hart, you enter the wooded part of the trail with a lot of shade.
-Though if you check the satellite image on google map, you will notice that the trees do not extend much away from the trail.
+As you leave Hart, you enter the wooded part of the trail with a lot of shade.
+However, if you check the satellite image on Google Maps, you will notice that the trees do not extend much away from the trail.

 MEARS

-From time to time it crosses some roads – most of them not really busy.
+From time to time it crosses some roads – most of them not very busy.

 SHELBY

-While you ride only a block away from downtown Shelby, the trail runs mostly through some industrial area of town.
+While you ride only a block away from downtown Shelby, the trail runs mostly through some industrial areas of town.
 Shelby is 5.3 miles south of Mears.

 There is also Shelby Trailhead north of W 3rd St.

-When you leave Shelby, the trails goes through some farm lands.
+When you leave Shelby, the trails go through some farm lands.

 NEW ERA

-About 2.5 miles south of Shelby, still before entering town of New Era, you pass on your left well visible, big farm store called Country Dairy Farm Store.
-Definitely, a good and close place to stop to eat, or just to get some ice cream.
+About 2.5 miles south of Shelby, still before entering the town of New Era, you pass on your left well visible, big farm store called Country Dairy Farm Store.
+A good and close place to stop to eat, or just to get some ice cream.

 From there it is about a mile further south to New Era.

-Just when you are on the norther sight of town, you pass by the trail shelter with restrooms and some trail related information.
+Just when you are on the northern side of town, you pass by the trail shelter with restrooms and some trail-related information.

 ROTHBURY

 Riding further south towards Rothbury, you pass to some sparsely wooded areas with very little shade.
-Rothbury is almost 4 miles south from New Era.
+Rothbury is almost 4 miles south of New Era.

-Again, as in other towns, the trail passes through some industrial area of town.
+Again, as in other towns, the trail passes through some industrial areas of town.

 MONTAGUE

-From Rothbury he trail goes south through some sparsely wooded area, not providing any shade.
-It takes about 6 miles to get to outskirts of Montague.
+From Rothbury, the trail goes south through some sparsely wooded areas, not providing any shade.
+It takes about 6 miles to get to the outskirts of Montague.
 The trail used to end at Stanton Blvd.
-However, it was extended further south and now it officially ends in Whitehall Rail Trail parking Lot north of Covel Park and just south of the White River Bridge.
+However, it was extended further south and now it officially ends in the Whitehall Rail Trail parking Lot north of Covel Park and just south of the White River Bridge.

 TRAILHEADS